Use these Quick Links to explore this page:

 - Trim your pet’s hair as short as you dare – but don’t go longer than 1 inch.
 (A total shave is not mandatory but it’s not wrong either.)

 Don’t clean yet.
-If your dog has a form of contagious mange you will need to get the mites out of the house.
+Sarcoptic mange is contagious.
+You will need to get the mites out of the house too.

 Go shopping.
 This is optional but it will help you get the most out of your Mite Avenge treatment.